Liriodenine

 Liriodenine is a bio-active isolate of the Chinese medicinal herb Zanthoxylum nitidum.
-It was isolated for the first time, at least with the name liriodenine, from the heartwood of Liriodendron tulipifera, the common yellow poplar of the south-eastern USA.
+It was isolated for the first time, at least with the name liriodenine, from the heartwood of Liriodendron tulipifera, the common yellow poplar of the south-eastern US.
 It is found in very many other plants, notably in Annona cherimolia and Annona muricata, widely cultivated for their edible fruit.